Weather Alerts for Seattle, Washington - The Weather Channel | Weather.com

 Description

-...HEAVY RAINFALL THIS WEEK HAS LED TO AN INCREASED THREAT OF LANDSLIDES IN WESTERN WASHINGTON...
-Significant rainfall over the past week has increased soil moisture to high levels across western Washington.
-This significant rain will continue to put extra pressure on soil instability, leading to an increased threat of landslides and debris flows, especially from recent burned areas, with additional rainfall acting as a trigger.
-Numerous landslides have already occurred in Whatcom, Skagit, King Counties and others.
-More landslides continue to be possible.
+...HEAVY RAINFALL THURSDAY THROUGH FRIDAY WILL LEAD TO AN INCREASED THREAT OF LANDSLIDES IN WESTERN WASHINGTON...
+Rainfall of 2 to 7 inches over the past 3 days has increased soil moisture to high levels across western Washington.
+Heavy rainfall of 0.75 up to 4 inches is expected over the next 30 hours.
+This amount of rain will put extra pressure on soil instability, leading to an increased threat of landslides and debris flows, especially from recent burned areas.
+Over the last couple days at least one landslide has been reported in King County.
+More landslides are possible.
 Areas most susceptible to landslides debris flows under these conditions are steep coastal bluffs, other steep hillsides or road cuts, and recent burned areas.
 A diminishing threat of landslides and debris flows will continue for several days after the rain ends.
 For more information about current conditions, visit www.weather.gov/seattle, select Hydrology, and then scroll down for the links to the landslide information pages.
 For more information on landslides, visit the website for the Washington State Department of Natural Resources landslide geologic hazards at: http://bit.ly/2mtA3wn

 Moderate Severity Alert